kizito9898/IT-Documentation/Troubleshooting/Troubleshooting-IT-Issues.md

 ## Repair Office
 - Go to Control Panel → Programs → Installed Apps
 - Find Microsoft 365 or Office → Modify → Quick Repair
-  - If it didn’t solve the issue, do Online Repair and go
+  - If it didn’t solve the issue, do Online Repair
 - Install **SARA** Repairs from Microsoft and run a quick repair